-5.2.2 Demonstrate that irrigation will be delivered via the most efficient system for that situation.
-This could include integrated sensors or weather monitoring.
+Criteria Required Supporting Documentation 5.2.2 Demonstrate that irrigation will be delivered via the most efficient system for that situation.
+This could include the use of integrated sensors and/or weather monitoring.
 Water should be directly applied to the vegetation to limit evaporation, runoff or wastage.
+Irrigation plan or statement from landscape architect regarding irrigation methods.
 5.2.3 Where sandy or clay soils are present in the public realm, soil is ameliorated to increase the effectiveness and efficiency of irrigation.

-5.2.4 Mulch (at a minimum depth of 75mm) is applied to planted areas and maintained
+Statement from registered landscape architect.
+5.2.4 Mulch (at a minimum depth of 75mm) is applied to planted areas and maintained.
+Statement from registered landscape architect.